Skip to main content

 • Public and Media Outreach

-We raise awareness about responsible behaviour around solitary marine mammals to help ensure their safety and well-being.
+We promote responsible behaviour around solitary marine mammals to protect their safety and well-being.

 • Monitoring and Reporting

-We monitor known individuals and encourage the public to report sightings to aid in research and protection efforts.
+We monitor known individuals and encourage sighting reports to support research and protection.

 • Research and Reporting

-We publish reports and share updates based on our ongoing research to inform policy, practice, and the public.
+We publish reports/research updates to inform policy, practice, and the public.